 The case manager should inform the person accused about the allegation as soon as possible after consulting the designated officer, unless a strategy discussion is needed or other agencies need to be involved, in which the case manager should wait until these parties have been consulted before informing the accused.
 This also applies to informing parents or carers of children involved.

 The school should think carefully about whether to suspend the person accused or whether alternative arrangements can be put in place until the investigation is resolved.
 Suspension shouldn't be the default position.
 An individual should be suspended only if there's no reasonable alternative.

 Schools have a duty of care to employees and should support the accused to manage and minimise the stress resulting from the allegation.
 The accused should be advised to contact their union representative or a colleague for support, and be given access to welfare counselling or medical advice where available.

-It is important that the school maintain confidentiality about the investigation and adhere to reporting restrictions that prohibit the publication of any material that may lead to the identification of the accused unless they are charged with an offence, has waived their right to anonymity, or information or a decision on the case is published by the secretary of state.
+It's important that the school maintains confidentiality about the investigation and adhere to reporting restrictions that prohibit the publication of any material that may lead to the identification of the accused unless they are charged with an offence, has waived their right to anonymity, or information or a decision on the case is published by the secretary of state.

 Managing the situation

 Paragraphs 206-227 contain guidance on how allegation cases should be managed, including specific information about:

 - Record keeping